krishnamohanathota/DEVOPS/kubernetes/ReadMe.md

-## Kubernates
+## Kubernetes

-Kubernates is a tool for automated management of containerized applications, also known as container orchestration tool.
+Kubernetes is a tool for automated management of containerized applications, also known as container orchestration tool.

 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 K8s as an abbreviation results from counting the eight letters between the "K" and the "s".

-Kubernates(K8s) is all about managing the containers.
+Kubernetes(K8s) is all about managing the containers.

 <details>
 <summary><i>Why you need Kubernetes and what it can do ?</i></summary>